Treatments for Mania in Bipolar Disorder

 Studies show that lithium can significantly reduce risk of suicide among people with bipolar disorder.
 Lithium also helps prevent future manic episodes.
 As a result, it may be prescribed for long periods of time (even in between episodes) as maintenance therapy.

 What to Expect: It usually takes at least several weeks for lithium to begin working.
-Your doctor will want to take regular blood tests during your treatment because lithium can affect kidney or thyroid function.
+Your doctor will want to take periodic blood tests during your treatment because lithium can affect kidney or thyroid function.
 Lithium works best if the amount of the drug in your body is kept at a constant level.
 It is important that the level of Lithium in your body not be too low or too high.
 Your doctor will also probably suggest you drink eight to 12 glasses of water or fluid a day during treatment and maintain a normal amount of salt in your food.
 Both salt and fluid can affect the levels of lithium in your blood, so it's important to consume a steady amount every day.